Use targeted keywords that bring you business, not just visitors.

-Long-tail keyword phrases are thought of as not used as frequently as the general ones – think deeper, these phrases are usually searched for by people who know what they want and are ready to do something about it.
+Long-tail keyword phrases are sometimes ignored because they are not used as frequently as the general phrases – think deeper, these phrases are usually searched for by people who know what they want and are ready to do something about it.

 Everyone wants to be top of the Google Rankings for the top keywords in their industry.
 Sure that would be great, but probably not a realistic goal, especially if you want some quick successes.